jcs/halfmoon/README.md

 -	php 5.3 or higher, along with the database extensions you wish to use (mysql, sqlite3, etc.)

--	apache 1 or 2, with mod_rewrite enabled
+-	apache 1 or 2, with mod_rewrite enabled.  development of halfmoon is
+	done on openbsd in a chroot()'d apache 1 server, so any other environment should work fine.

 ## installation ##